sphamtambo/human-genome-pipeline/README.md

-# GATK Pipeline
+# GATK Pipeline for Whole Genome Sequencing

-This is a comprehensive GATK (Genome Analysis Toolkit) pipeline for variant calling from sequencing data.
-It includes the following steps:
+This pipeline implements the GATK (Genome Analysis Toolkit) Best Practices workflow for germline SNP and Indel discovery in whole genome sequencing (WGS) data.
+It provides a comprehensive solution for variant calling and filtration, designed to ensure high-quality results from raw sequencing data to filtered variant calls.

+The pipeline follows these key steps, adhering to GATK best practices:

-1. Quality Control (FastQC)
+1. Quality Control of Raw Sequencing Data (FastQC)
-2. Alignment with BWA
+2. Mapping to Reference Genome (BWA-MEM)
-3. Deduplication
+3. Marking Duplicates (MarkDuplicates)
 4. Base Quality Score Recalibration (BQSR)
-5. Metrics Collection
+5. Calling Variants (HaplotypeCaller)
-6. Variant Calling with HaplotypeCaller
+6. Variant Filtration (Hard Filters)
-7. Variant Filtering
+7. Variant Annotation (Funcotator)

+This workflow is optimized for high-throughput whole genome sequencing data and incorporates the latest recommendations from the GATK team to maximize the accuracy and reliability of variant calls.

 ## Prerequisites